 Many back injuries are treatable with the expectation of full or partial return to work.
 That said, your specific outcomes will vary depending on your unique injury case.
 It’s very important to seek diagnosis and treatment early to optimize your recovery and establish your workers’ compensation case.

 For almost all back injuries, your doctor will recommend physical therapy to decrease your pain and improve your physical function.
 Physical therapy uses a variety of exercise methods to increase range of motion and strength in your back with a focus on pain management.
 For some back injuries such as a stress fracture, your medical doctor or physical therapist will prescribe a back brace to protect your injury during early stages of healing.

-For back injuries that do not improve or worsen with physical therapy, a steroid injection may be used to reduce inflammation and maximize participation in rehab.
+For back injuries that do not improve or worsen with physical therapy, an epidural steroid injection or facet joint injection may be used to reduce inflammation and maximize participation in rehab.
 Advanced injuries including severe DDD, fractures, and disk herniations may require surgical intervention.
 Common surgeries for the back include laminectomy, microdiscectomy, spinal fusion, and disk replacement.

 Common Back Surgeries In Workers’ Compensation